nsmader/US-college-in-context/README.md

 US-college-in-context
 =====================

-This project displays Current Population Survey data on college complete across US birth cohorts, by rates of HS complete, college attendance, and social context over time
+This project displays Current Population Survey (CPS) data on college complete across US birth cohorts, by gender and race/ethnicity, rates of HS completion, college attendance, and social context.

+These data are summaries of licensed CPS data from survey years 1968-2011 which have been harmonized and licensed through the Unicon Research Corporation.